sabbir-rupom/akaash-rest-api/usage_guide/query_builder_class.rst

 - **create()**

-  - Inserts row in the associated table
+  - Inserts a row in the associated table

   - Can be invoked by creating an instance of *Table Model Class*